An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Model problem

-where where the notation $ : $ represents the Frobenius inner product of tensors.
-Given the assumptions outlined in Assumptions \ref{assump:material_coeff} and \ref{assump:force_funcs}, the Lax-Milgram theorem allows us to assert that the problem described by \eqref{eqn:elastic_PDE_ersatz} is well-posed; see, e.g., \cite{JMFrutos_DHPerez_MKessler_FPeriago_2016}.
+and the notation $ : $ denotes the Frobenius inner product of tensors.
+Given the assumptions outlined in Assumptions \ref{assump:material_coeff} and \ref{assump:force_funcs}, the Lax-Milgram theorem guarantees that the problem described by \eqref{eqn:elastic_PDE_ersatz} is well-posed; see, e.g., \cite{JMFrutos_DHPerez_MKessler_FPeriago_2016}.